Payment and installment plans continue to gain popularity, and for good reason.

 Stripe is one of the leading payment processing platforms for businesses of all sizes, from startups and individual creators to established brands.

-The platform has a reputation as a reliable, secure and flexible payment processor — thanks to its ease of use, the variety of payment processing solutions it offers and its adherence to high security standards.
+Stripe has a reputation as a reliable, secure, and flexible payment processor — thanks to its ease of use, variety of payment processing solutions, and adherence to high-security standards.

-Should you offer payment plans to your customers?
+Should you offer Stripe payment plans to your customers?

 Offering payment plan options to customers has many positives for both the seller and the customer.
-Because buy now, pay later services do come at a charge to merchants, there is some weighing up to be done around fees taken by the provider relative to the increase in conversion rates you could enjoy.
+Because 'buy now, pay later' services come at a charge to merchants, some weighing up needs to be done around fees taken by the provider relative to the increase in conversion rates you could enjoy.

-For larger purchases, or when the value that your customer is going to receive is spread over time (e.g an online course), giving customers the opportunity to pay in installments increases the chance of conversion.
+For larger purchases or when the value your customer will receive is spread over time (e.g., an online course), offering customers the opportunity to pay in installments increases the chance of conversion.

 As this Stripe buy now, pay later guide states: